holliebaker/db-other-apps/rate-my-book/README.md

 ## Postman

 [Postman](https://www.postman.com/) is an app which lets you make HTTP requests.
 It may be helpful in testing your API.
-It can either be installed or used [via your web browser](https://go.postman.co/home), but they force you to log in (sigh).
+It can either be installed or used [via your web browser](https://go.postman.co/home), but the browser version forces you to log in (sigh).

 You can make the same request as you did in the web browser by doing a `GET`.